 reasonably available preliminary information relating to the Access Application (including copies of the then current Standard Access Agreement and Terminal Regulations) – which DBCT Management must provide within 10 Business Days of DBCT Management receiving the request;

-where there is a Reference Tariff in respect of the Terminal or any part of it, the information set out in sections 101(2)(d) to (h) of the QCA Act - which DBCT Management must provide within 10 Business Days of DBCT Management receiving the request.
-For clarification, if one or more Expansion Components of the Terminal exist, DBCT Management is to provide this information in respect of the Base Terminal and each Expansion Component;
+where there is a Reference Tariff in respect of the Terminal or any Terminal Component, the information set out in sections 101(2)(d) to (h) of the QCA Act - which DBCT Management must provide within 10 Business Days of DBCT Management receiving the request.
+For clarification, if one or more Terminal Components exist, DBCT Management is to provide this information in respect of the Existing Terminal and each Differentiated Expansion;

-where there is no Reference Tariff in respect of the Terminal or any part of it, the information set out in sections 101(2)(a) to (h) of the QCA Act - which DBCT Management must provide within 10 Business Days of DBCT Management receiving the request; and
+where there is no relevant Reference Tariff , the information set out in sections 101(2)(a) to (h) of the QCA Act - which DBCT Management must provide within 10 Business Days of DBCT Management receiving the request; and

 initial meetings to discuss the proposed Access Application and the requirements of the Access Application Form set out in Schedule A – which DBCT Management must facilitate within a reasonable time after being requested to do so.